-With summer officially upon us this week, many areas of the United States are looking forward to warm days and a chance to relax.
+With summer officially upon us, we are all looking forward to hot sunny days and a chance to relax.
 With kids out of school, we are all reminded of how much we looked forward to this wonderful time of the year when vacations and time with family were the only thing on our minds.

 Nowadays, with storms and other damaging natural phenomena becoming more frequent, business owners are seeing summer months as times of caution.
 This especially holds true for those in hurricane or wildfire prone areas.
 Even areas that are not directly affected by the epicenter of these events can experience power outages that can result in a loss of production, and important revenue.

 Having a Power Outage Plan in Place

 It’s very important to protect your investment from unforeseen natural phenomena, and that’s more or less where insurance comes in.
 However, insurance companies can’t swoop in during a power outage and save the day.
 During these times, businesses can grind to a halt, and in some cases, start losing money almost immediately.
 This is where a good backup plan is important.

 Luckily we live in a time when power outages rarely last more than a few hours, under normal circumstances.
 However, in the case of the beauty industry, this is a very small comfort to those who were in the middle of a treatment or haircut when the lights go out.
 Always have alternative lighting sources readily available in the salon, should this happen.

 In regards to the computer equipment that houses the point-of-sale system, a UPS battery backup should be a standard part of any set up.
 With this, the computer and anything else plugged into it (namely the broadband modem/router) will stay online for the duration of the battery life.
 This is generally 5 to 10 minutes, depending on the model.